TheStalwart/opinionated-logbook/content/trips/2025/eastern-europe.md

 I had a few more hours to waste in Warsaw, so i walked through the parks, had a noodle bowl at [Fugu Sushi](https://maps.app.goo.gl/91KJb7Y6pPdts8gK8), and bought my last (in a while) can of Monster Doctor at the bus station.

 The trip is to be considered over.

+## Conclusions

+I planned to try [Kurviger](https://kurviger.com/en/features) and [OsmAnd](https://osmand.net/) to find better routes, but ended up using Waze exclusively, and just shaped the route with extra milestones.
+In Romania and Bulgaria enabling "Avoid highways" resulted in very enjoyable routes most of the time.
+Sure, if you're stuck in a flat and boring location like Poland - you might need extra tools to find fun roads to ride, but if you have the opportunity to reach mountains - just do that, and anywhere you go will be fun.

+The choice of bike was right.
+I did not go offroad, but good suspension made quite a few routes properly enjoyable.
+There are lots of "old" roads around Eastern Europe that have excellent curvature and views, but worn out _surface_.
+As for low power - on fun roads i didn't feel short of it, unless i was stuck behind some slow BMW that wouldn't go uphill faster than 30km/h.
+To overtake those though, i would need a heavy and expensive liter bike, which might bring some drawbacks elsewhere.
+I am not convinced a mid-size bike would be any better for the job, besides saving a couple hours skipping Poland on highways.
+For my next trip, whenever it comes, i would like to get a mid-high end adventure bike, now when I understand why this class is so popular.

+I had a very good time and spent considerably less money than in Central Europe last year.
+Food cost about as much as elsewhere, but fuel, museums and accommodation were cheaper.
+I spent much more time riding between cities as very few locations had fun things to do for longer than 2 days, but with mountain roads there - I did not mind.

+In 5 weeks i was traveling, i did not get tired, as much as i accumulated a backlog for all my travel planning app projects.
+Tools i developed between this and last years' trip were used daily, and saving me a lot of time and effort, but I saw new opportunities for improvement, and wanted to go back home to spend time building better tools to plan my next adventures, hopefully to more Balkan countries.